Back to Year 9 Options

 In this unit, students will develop their knowledge of drama and theatre, as well as studying a set play and evaluating the work of live theatre makers.

-• Component 1—40% – externally assessed written exam
+Component 1—40% – internally assessed performance and coursework

 Film Studies